 What are drug detox kits?
 These detox kits are often marketed as cleanses, or total body detox packages.
 They are sold at stores like GNC, Walmart, CVS, and other health food stores.
 These kits are normally sold in pill form, a liquid you can drink, or a combination of the two.

 The most common drug detox kit available online is for marijuana and THC.
 Different cleanses claim they take 7 days to permanently remove THC from the body, while other more expensive kits claimed the drug is temporarily removed from the body for 5 hours with the kit only taking 90 minutes to ingest.

 There are some websites, that claim their products can help you pass any drug test, but they fail to explain exactly how.
 These drug detox kits do not aim to manage withdrawal symptoms.
 Some detox kits have also been associated with side effects such as psychosis, according to the National Center for Biotechnology Information.

 Simply put, drug detox kits are the easy way out.
 They are for people who are looking for a quick fix, or to cheat the drug test system altogether.
 Their success rates aren’t proven and therefore, it’s hard to tell if their benefits outweigh the risks.

-Some kits are even made up of chemical compounds that could come up on a drug screen as suspicious when they’re attempting to avoid showing up as certain drugs in the first place.
+Some kits are even made up of chemical compounds that could show up on a drug screen as suspicious.
 Additionally, if you detox using a kit, you might go right back to using hours or days later.
-Then where will you be?

 How do drug detox kits and medical detox compare?
 Detox kits are done at home without supervision, while medical detox is done under medical care in a hospital, rehab center, or detox location.